redis/redis-doc/topics/streams-intro.md

 7 -> C1
 ```

 In order to obtain this effect, Redis uses a concept called *consumer groups*.
-It is very important to understand that Redis consumer groups have nothing to do from the point of view of the implementation with Kafka (TM) consumer groups, but they are only similar from the point of view of the concept they implement, so I decided to do not change terminology compared to the software product that initially popularized such idea.
+It is very important to understand that Redis consumer groups have nothing to do from the point of view of the implementation with Kafka (TM) consumer groups, but they are only similar from the point of view of the concept they implement, so I decided to not change terminology compared to the software product that initially popularized the idea.

 A consumer group is like a *pseudo consumer* that gets data from a stream, and actually serves multiple consumers, providing certain guarantees: